-8 Career Planning and Development (2) CSU Lecture 2 hours.
+8 Career Planning and Development (2) CSU

 Teaches the process of career planning.
 The emphasis is on learning about yourself and the world of work and how to use this information in career planning.
 This course also acquaints the students with college services, personnel, curricula, and student activities.